 - 3.3 LIGHTING THE APPLIANCE (MANUAL CONTROL MODELS) - 3.3.1 Turn on the gas isolation tap. - 3.3.2 Depress the control knob and turn anti-clockwise to the position marked pilot.
 Hold in the control knob for a few seconds to purge the pipe work. - 3.3.3 Continue to hold-in the control knob and press the igniter button.
 If the burner does not light, continue to press the igniter button until ignition occurs.
 Continue to hold the control knob for 5-10 seconds to allow the thermocouple to heat up, if the pilot goes out when the control knob is released, repeat the lighting sequence. - 3.3.4 Turn the control knob in the anti-clockwise direction to the high position and the main burner will light.
-Keep the control knob in the high position for approximately.
-10 mins until the fire has warmed up, then adjust as necessary. - 3.3.5 Turn the control knob clockwise to the low position and the gas input will be reduced to the minimum setting.
+Keep the aeration control in the left hand position for approximately.
+10 mins until the fire has warmed up, then adjust as necessary to give the most pleasing flame effect or glow. - 3.3.5 Turn the control knob clockwise to the low position and the gas input will be reduced to the minimum setting.